PSH-ZW/psi-anaytics/Readme.md

     grant all privileges on database analytics to analytics;
    ~~~
 3. Run the run_liquibase.sh script in resources > liquibase > scripts
-4. Import the table in liquibase/sql_files using:
-    `psql -Uanalytics -danalytics < filename.sql`

 ####Setting up Openmrs DB
 1. Create a mysql container.